-Students demonstrate readiness to practice social work at the advanced level through the completion and defense of a professional portfolio.
-Course will culminate in the portfolio defense.
+Students demonstrate readiness to practice social work at the advanced generalist level through the completion and defense of a professional portfolio.
+The course culminates in the portfolio defense.
+Pass/Fail.

-PROGRAM COMPETENCIES AND LEARNING OUTCOMES

-Upon completion of this course, students will:
+PROGRAM COMPETENCIES AND LEARNING OUTCOMES Upon completion of this course, students will: